 - Make sure any unused seat belt that a child can reach is buckled, the lockable retractor is activated, and the belt is fully retracted and locked.
 If a child wraps a loose seat belt around their neck, they can be seriously or fatally injured.
-(See pages 43 and 44 for how to activate and deactivate the lockable retractor.) - Do not leave children alone in a vehicle.
+(See pages 46 and 47 for how to activate and deactivate the lockable retractor.) - Use the childproof door locks to prevent children from opening the rear doors.
+This can prevent children from accidentally falling out (see page 88).

+• Do not leave children alone in a vehicle.
 Leaving children without adult supervision is illegal in most states and Canadian provinces, and can be very hazardous.